marioortizmanero/polybar-pulseaudio-control/README.md

 ## Development

 Any PRs and issues are welcome!
-The tests can be ran with `bats tests.bash`.
+The tests can be ran with `bats tests.bats`.